Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing: Maximum Achievable Diversity of BICMB-OFDM

 Consider BICMB-OFDM with parameters $N_t=N_r=S=L=M=2$.
 Therefore, four streams are transmitted simultaneously.
 Assume that $a$ and $b$ are assigned to be the first and second streams transmitted by the first subcarrier respectively, and $c$ and $d$ are assigned to be the first and second streams transmitted by the second subcarrier respectively.
 The $\alpha$-spectra can be figured out from the transfer function.
 For example, there are two error events with $d_h=5$ whose $\alpha$-spectra are $[2\, 2; \, 0\, 1]$ and $[0\, 1; \, 2\, 2]$ respectively.

-This method can be applied to any $\mathcal{K}$-state $k_c / n_c$-rate convolutional code and BICMB-OFDM with $M$ subcarriers and $S$ streams transmitted at each subcarrier.
+This method can be applied to any $\mathcal{K}$-state $R_c=k_c / n_c$ convolutional code where $k_c$ and $n_c$ are positive integers with $k_c < n_c$ and BICMB-OFDM with $M$ subcarriers and $S$ streams transmitted at each subcarrier.
+Note that $R_c = k_c/n_c$ implies that each $k_c$ sections in the trellis of the convolutional code generates $n_c$ coded bits.
 If the spatial de-multiplexer is not a random switch for the whole packet, the period of the spatial de-multiplexer is an integer multiple of the Least Common Multiple (LCM) of $n_c$ and $SM$.
-Note that a period of the interleaver is restricted to correspond to an integer multiple of trellis sections.
-Define $P$ = $LCM(n_c, SM)$ as the number of coded bits for a minimum period.
-Then, the dimension of the vector $\mathbf{x}$ is $nP(\mathcal{K}-1)k_c/n_c$ where $n$ is the integer multiple for a period of interest.
+Note that a period of the interleaver is restricted to an integer multiple of the trellis sections.
+Define $Q$ = $\mathrm{LCM}(n_c, SM)$ as the number of coded bits for a minimum period.
+Then, the dimension of the vector $\mathbf{x}$ is $nQ(\mathcal{K}-1)k_c/n_c$ where $n$ is a positive integer.